A panoramic photo of the Saint Marys River as viewed from Wildlight. A panoramic photo of the Saint Marys River as viewed from Wildlight.

 The Green Ribbon

 The bluffs along the St. Marys River are unlike any landform in Florida, in their own way as strikingly beautiful as the beaches of Nassau County.
 For many years, these bluffs have been closed off to the public.
 The plan for DSAP2 will create the Green Ribbon, a 13-mile-long linear park — as long as Amelia Island itself — that will stretch along the bluffs.
 With 8 miles of river frontage, the park will be anchored by a variety of experiences including a publicly accessible trail that ties the park together.
+Nassau County residents and visitors can expect to enjoy riverfront hiking and biking as early as 2027.

 Public parks